 5. ANYTHING.
 Let your attorney do the talking.

 The safest bet is to hire a personal injury attorney and to let him or her do all of the talking.
-Whereas adjusters are motivated to pay out as little as possible, your attorney is motivated to get you as much money as possible.
+Whereas it is the adjuster’s job to pay out as little as possible and make a modest first offer, an experienced car accident attorney is motivated to get you the largest settlement offer possible under the insurance policy.

-Lawyers are skilled in what to say and what to omit when speaking with adjusters in order to maximize your ultimate payout.
+In sum, car accident lawyers are skilled in what to say and what to omit when speaking with a driver’s insurance company in order to maximize the value of the claim for medical expenses and property damage.